jstrot/dot-config-nvim/README.md

 This is my preference as Terminator is written in Python, has more options than Gnome Terminal, and is easily extandable with plugins.

-Shift-Right-Click in Terminator, select the "Preferences" mena, then the "Profiles" tab, and select your profile (e.g., "default").
+Shift-Right-Click in Terminator, select the "Preferences" menu, then the "Profiles" tab, and select your profile (e.g., "default").
 The font selection is under the "General" tab.

 If you made your Nerd font the default monotype font, just make sure the "Use the system fixed width font" is checked.
 Otherwise, or if you want to override the default size too, uncheck the box and select your Nerd font.